A Cubical Language for Bishop Sets: Categorical preliminaries

 However, there are many other collections of operations and axioms that equally well express the concept of \emph{monoid}, evidently exhibiting the same categories of models.
 For instance, one may use the set of operations $\brc{\mathrm{list}_n \mid n \in \mathbb{N}} \cup \brc{\odot}$ where each operation $\mathrm{list}_n$ has arity $[n]$.
 Lawvere famously observed that none of the important computations in universal algebra actually depend on which specific operations and axioms are used to encode a theory, advocating a perspective that regards the presentations above \emph{not} as the theories themselves, but as structures lying over the theories.

-A \emph{theory} for Lawvere is a category $\ThCat$ closed under certain structures (e.g.\ finite products, finite limits, etc.); a model of a theory in a category $\CCat$ is a functor $\Mor{\ThCat}{\CCat}$ preserving (finite products, finite limits, etc.).
+A \emph{theory} for Lawvere is a category $\ThCat$ closed under certain structures (\eg finite products, finite limits, \etc); a model of a theory in a category $\CCat$ is a functor $\Mor{\ThCat}{\CCat}$ preserving (finite products, finite limits, \etc).
 A collection of operations and axioms that generates a theory is called a \emph{equational presentation} of that theory.

-The approach of Lawvere, in which theories and their models are rendered functorially, is called the \emph{functorial semantics}~\cite{lawvere:thesis}.
+Lawvere's functorial perspective on theories and their models is called the \emph{functorial semantics}~\cite{lawvere:thesis}.
 Lawvere has observed that many of the fundamental operations by which new theories are constructed from old theories are unnatural to describe in terms of presentations, but are simple at the level of categories and functors.
 One may continue to \emph{present} theories $\ThCat$ by sets of operations and axioms as before, but the spirit of the functorial method is to freely adopt whichever presentation is most useful in a specific context.